muxinc/examples/android-live-streaming/README.md

 # Documentation

-This project uses [rtmp-rtsp-stream-client-java RTMP library](https://github.com/pedroSG94/rtmp-rtsp-stream-client-java) to reliably broadcast a live stream from an Android device to an RTMP endooint, in this case, [Mux](https://mux.com/).
+This project uses [rtmp-rtsp-stream-client-java RTMP library](https://github.com/pedroSG94/rtmp-rtsp-stream-client-java) to reliably broadcast a live stream from an Android device to an RTMP endpoint, in this case, [Mux](https://mux.com/).

 ## Code Overview